t0mc0llins/t0mc0llins/README.md

 ## Hi there 👋
 My name is Tom and I'm a full stack JavaScript developer.
 I'm from the UK and I came to Amsterdam about a year ago.

-I love building new things and solving complex problems, one line of code at a time.
+I love building things and solving complex problems.

+I'm always keen to develop my skills and learn new skills, currently I'm working on improving my knowledge of TypeScript and GraphQL.

 ## 🤖 Preferred technologies